Sovereign-Labs/sovereign-book/src/forced-sequencer-registration.md

 To ensure forced inclusion requests are processed correctly, the following rules
 apply:

-- **Transaction Limit**: Only one transaction is allowed per batch.
+- **Transaction Limit**: Only the first transaction in each batch is taken into account.
 Any additional transactions will be discarded.
 - **Transaction Type**: The transaction must be a "Register Sequencer" transaction.